Skip to main content

 Families will receive a placard with their child's name and camp session to place on their dashboard.
 You will receive these on the first day of your child's first session.
 If you are attending multiple sessions, feel free to reuse the permits.

 Campers must be checked-out each afternoon.
-We will only be offering curbside pick-up in the Museum turnaround.
+We offer curbside pick-up in the Museum turnaround.
 Check-out will take place directly after camp has ended.
 Pull into the Museum's turnaround, follow the signage and staff directions.
 Remain in your vehicle and wait for staff to come to you.
-Be sure your child's placard is visable on your dashboard.
+Be sure your child's placard is visible on your dashboard.

 If campers are not picked up within 15 minutes of their camp session ending and have not made prior arrangements with camp staff, parents will be charged $1 per minute.
 Cash payment will be collected at the time of pick up.